20 Mar '19

-Some of the nomenclature is still TBC, e.g. the whole “c/c/c studio” thing, code vs technology, art vs music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what actually goes on.
+Some of the nomenclature is still TBC, e.g. code vs technology, art vs music vs creativity, etc. Part of the initial phase of the project will be workshopping these terms to see which ones best resonate with the potential audiences, and also which best capture what actually goes on.

 I know that this document is a website; it’s not using the official MS Word template.
-Mostly that’s because this way I can make it readable on mobile, accessible (e.g. to screen readers for people with vision impairment), embed videos, make sure everyone’s always reading the latest version, etc. But if you really need it as a
+Mostly that’s because this way I can easily share it with potential partners (e.g. when I’m meeting with teachers to talk about how they and their students can get involved), make it readable on mobile, make it accessible (e.g. to screen readers for people with vision impairment), embed videos, make sure everyone’s always reading the latest version, etc. But if you really need it as a

 .docxthen I can convert it when it’s finished 😊